CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its capabilities, provides natural trigger terms, explicitly states when to use it, and proactively distinguishes itself from a closely related skill.
-The inclusion of a 'Do NOT use' clause is particularly effective for disambiguation in a multi-skill environment.
+This is an excellent skill description that clearly defines its capabilities, provides natural trigger terms, explicitly states when to use it, and proactively distinguishes itself from a related skill.
+The inclusion of a 'Do NOT use when' clause with a specific alternative skill name is a best practice that minimizes conflict risk.
+The description is concise yet comprehensive.

 DimensionReasoningScore